djangocon/2019.djangocon.eu/hugo_site/content/cfp.md

 *   15 talks about Django and working with Django:
     *   6 talks accessible to beginners, focussing on concepts, introductions, guides, and other material most useful to those new to Django, having used Django for about a year or less.
 Includes common workflows (like debugging and testing) and introductions to tools integrated with Django.
     *   6 more advanced talks, explaining concepts or implementation details in depth, for people who have used Django for more than a year.
 Includes uncommon workflows, and improvements on testing and debugging workflows.
     *   3 talks at a very advanced level on implementation details and planned features.
-We hope to offer a bit of the Django Under The Hood spirit here, to compensate for last year’s DUTH pause.
+We hope to offer a bit of the Django Under The Hood spirit here, to compensate for its termination.

 If your talk idea does not match any of these categories, or matches more than one – don’t worry!
 This is not a strict list that every submission needs to fit in, it is just meant as a guide for attendees, submitters, and reviewers alike.